Parabolic conformally symplectic structures II; parabolic contactification: Conformally Fedosov structures and their contactifications

 Now a morphism of conformally Fedosov structures preserves both the conformally symplectic structure and the projective class.
-Hence the uniqueness statement in statement (iii) in Proposition \ref{3.1} implies that it is also compatible with the (unique) connections in the projective class which preserve the conformally symplectic structures.
+Hence the uniqueness statement in statement (iii) in Proposition \ref{prop3.1} implies that it is also compatible with the (unique) connections in the projective class which preserve the conformally symplectic structures.
 Hence for their connection forms, we get $\Ph^*\tilde\ga=\ga$, which together with the above implies that $(\Ph^\#)^*\tilde q_0^*\tilde\ga=q_0^*\Ph^*\tilde\ga=q_0^*\ga$.
 Together with the fact that $(\Ph^\#)^*\tilde\xi_0=\la\xi_0$, this implies that $\Ph^\#$ is compatible with the partial contact connections constructed in (2) and hence in particular with the contact projective structures they generate. \end{proof}

-Parallel to Theorem \ref{2.10}, there also is a relation between conformally Fedosov structure and a class of special symplectic connections.
+Parallel to Theorem \ref{thm2.10}, there also is a relation between conformally Fedosov structure and a class of special symplectic connections.
 The relevant connections here are called \textit{symplectic connections of Ricci type}, see \cite{BC} and \cite{Cahen-Schwachhoefer}.
 The module of formal curvatures of symplectic connections splits over $\frak{sp}(2n)$ as a direct sum of the kernel of the Ricci--type contractions and a complementary submodule.
 A symplectic connection of Ricci type is a torsion--free symplectic connection for which the curvature is concentrated in that complementary submodule.

-Proposition \ref{3.1} immediately implies that for a symplectic manifold $(M,\om)$ and a torsion--free symplectic connection $\nabla$, the underlying conformally symplectic and projective structures define a conformally Fedosov structure.
-On the other hand, for a general conformally Fedosov structure, the connection $\nabla$ from part (iii) of Proposition \ref{3.1} has curvature in $\La^2T^*M\otimes\frak{sp}(TM)$ by the last part of the proposition.
+For a symplectic manifold $(M,\om)$ and a torsion--free symplectic connection $\nabla$, the underlying conformally symplectic and projective structures evidently define a conformally Fedosov structure.
+On the other hand, for a general conformally Fedosov structure, the connection $\nabla$ from part (iii) of Proposition \ref{prop3.1} has curvature in $\La^2T^*M\otimes\frak{sp}(TM)$ by the last part of the proposition.
 Hence the concept of being of Ricci type makes sense for this connection.